Diamond Hours are the time where someone makes a difference.

 The probability is, she or he will provide one hour’s work at the same rate as a £500 hourly salary, three hours at £100, 25 hours at £8 and 11 hours where they might as well be working for nothing.

 The truth is, for about 90 per cent of their working week, you could employ someone straight out of school to work as effectively.
-What they do in the other 10 per cent justifies the salary, though – making decisions, providing inspiration and ensuring that the company’s marketing outlay is optimised.
+What they do in the other 10 per cent justifies the salary, though – making decisions, providing inspiration and optimising the company’s marketing outlay.

 What I offer